CedarvilleCyber/RedTeamVault/Procedures/CPTC Attacker Checklist.md

 	- https://github.com/GhostManager/Ghostwriter
 - Reports should be professional.
 As in largely white and in printable formats.
 None of this denim colored reporting anymore.
 That was embarrassing.
 - Template should be prepared beforehand.
+	- Only access in-env will be to MS Word.
+	- Templates should be on the GitHub

 [[Additional Valuable Resources]]